ISCHEMIC STROKE / ETIOLOGY

 Acute stroke therapy

-- IV thrombolysis if eligible
+- IV thrombolysis in eligible patients

 Prevention of cerebrovascular disease

-- high dose statin
+- high-dose statin